Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 Scope/QualityWhatever the project is aiming to achieve is the project scope.
 The scope is the purpose or reason behind the project.
 Quality refers to the standards and criteria that the project’s scope must meet for the result to perform effectively.
 The product must provide the expected functionality, solve the identified problem, and deliver the expected benefits and value.

-Schedule/TimingA project has a start and an end date.
+Schedule/TimingA project has a start and an end date – a fixed time frame.
 The organization expects the project to complete on time and has forecast the benefit from the project completion to be available by a certain date.
 Often these completion dates are tied to external milestones or events that cannot move.
 Some of the project activities can be conducted in parallel, but some must be done sequentially.
 The project manager and team must determine the best timing and sequence to complete the project.
+This will be outlined in the project management plan and will often involve the use of a Gantt chart.

 RiskWhat could potentially go wrong if certain external events occurred?
 These are your risks.
 How likely is the event to occur?
 And what’s the impact it could have on the project?
 If the probability is too high, you should be proactive and create a plan to manage the risk.